sourcehut-mirrors/chawan/doc/config.md

 suspend
 : **C-z**

-: Temporarily suspend the browser

-  Note: this also suspends e.g. buffer processes or CGI scripts.
-So if you are downloading something, that will be delayed until you restart the process.
+: Temporarily suspend the browser.
+This also suspends child processes including buffers or CGI scripts, so if you are downloading something, that will be suspended too until you restart the process (e.g., with the shell command `fg`).

 load
 : **C-l**